apache/geode/BUILDING.md

    Navigate to **Build -> Rebuild Project** and the full project should compile without errors.

    Some optional sanity tests to make sure things are working properly:

-   a) Try looking up classes using **Navigate -> Class...**
+   * Try looking up classes using **Navigate -> Class...**
-   b) Open and run a distributed test such as BasicDistributedTest in geode-core.
+   * Open and run a distributed test such as BasicDistributedTest in geode-core.
-   c) Create a new java class and ensure the Apache license is automatically added to the top of the file with no blank line before the package line.
+   * Create a new java class and ensure the Apache license is automatically added to the top of the file with no blank line before the package line.